btparker70/Alien-Thrift-Store/README.md

 On action page, import constants sometimes, actions are functions that take in a param and header, then they make a request and dispatch data or errors

+Dispatch sends things to and from actions.
+Such as form data payloads An action can be like 'saveshippingaddress' which dispatches a action constant 'cart_save_shipping_address' and gets a payload. then in the actions we dispatch(setShippingAddress(the object data)) and it gets sent back.